 You can search available jobs by entering a job filter in the search box.
 Words, phrases, and field=value pairs can be entered.
-For example, entering reportedby=slord swarm displays jobs that the user slord has reported that also contain the word swarm in its description.
+For example, entering reportedby=steve.russell swarm displays jobs that user Steve Russell has reported that also contain the word swarm in the description.